Financial and Welfare Guardianship in Scotland

 In Scotland, no one has legal authority to act on another adult’s behalf (not even their spouse or children) unless they have been granted the authority to do so.

 If a person does not have capacity, and has never granted a Power of Attorney, the situation is complex and an application to the court for Welfare and/or Financial Guardianship will usually be required.
+The appointment of Financial and/or Welfare Guardians in Scotland is governed by the Adults with Incapacity (Scotland) Act 2000, which came into force on 2nd April 2001.

 What is incapacity?

 A person may lack capacity as a result of a lifelong condition, e.g. learning difficulties or disability, or as a result of illness, e.g. dementia or a stroke.
-Whatever the reason, that person is not in a position to delegate powers to a trusted relative/friend themselves and court intervention is required.
+Whatever the reason, if that person is not in a position to delegate powers to a trusted relative/friend themselves then court intervention is required.

 What is Guardianship?